hasura/graphql-engine/manual/notify/sms/index.rst

 This section covers configuring Hasura ``notify`` microservice to send SMS.
 Notify currently supports sending SMS via :doc:`Twilio <twilio>` and :doc:`MSG91 <msg91>`.

-Also, for testing out Notify, Hasura has its own test provider called ``Hasura`` which you can use to send 10 SMS per day.
+Also, for testing out Notify, Hasura has its own test provider called :doc:`Hasura <hasura-test-provider>` which you can use to send 10 SMS per day.

 Sending an SMS
 --------------